This is an updated version of the old easy Father’s Day gift post, I felt that it needed a makeover.

 *Penny Drop Moment*

-And of course, get them to make him this quick and easy gift.
+And of course, get them to make him the quick and easy gift from this post (download it from the library).
 It won’t take long and it makes a great keepsake.
 It is fun to fill in each year and compare it as they get older.

 2. Confirm that you want it by clicking the link in the email in your inbox

-If you get your kids to make this easy Father’s day gift and you share it on social media, do tag me over at jojoebi on facebook, or @jojoebi on Instagram, I would love to see your kid’s answers and portraits!
+If you get your kids to make this easy Father’s day gift favourite grown-ups day gift), If you share it on social media, do tag me over at jojoebi on facebook, or @jojoebi on Instagram, I would love to see your kid’s answers and portraits!